 There's fantastic wildlife too, so it's little wonder our landscapes are such a hit with locals, visitors and even film-makers.
 Experience for yourself the land that was brought to life in Disney•Pixar’s Oscar-winning animation Brave and most recently in James Bond’s latest outing, Skyfall.
 Come and experience our natural wonders in all their glory with a programme of events which celebrate Scotland’s landscape, built heritage and wildlife.

 Think National Parks, think John Muir.
-The Scots-born conservationist was the founding father of the world’s first National Park system and his legacy will be celebrated throughout April 2014.
-Look out for a festival of events focusing on the new 100-mile John Muir Way, which officially opens in 2014 and stretches from Dunbar in the east to Helensburgh in the west.
+The Scots-born conservationist was the founding father of the world’s first National Park system and his legacy was celebrated throughout April 2014.
+Plan a long distance walk or tackle a section of the new 134-mile John Muir Way, which officially opened earlier in 2014 and stretches from Dunbar in the east to Helensburgh in the west.

-There are lots of wildlife species that call Scotland home so why not see how many you can spot?
-For a stunning collection of wildlife, flora and fauna, look no further than our Northern Isles.
-The wildlife festivals in Shetland and Orkney, showcase the islands' unique animals along nature trails and boat trips around the coast and a great range of events for all ages.
-Scotland is also home to 80% of the UK's population of red squirrels, herds of majestic deer, some of the largest and most important seabird colonies in the world and so much more.
+There are lots of wildlife species that you can find in Scotland so why not see how many you can spot?
+Across the country you'll find a wonderful collection of wildlife, flora and fauna along our stunning coastlines and in our countryside.
+The country is home to 80 per cent of the UK's population of red squirrels, as well as herds of majestic deer, elusive wildfowl, playful cetaceans, and some of the largest and most important seabird colonies in the world.

 Don't forget to bookmark this page to keep up to date with the full programme of natural events as they're announced.